tamaroning/ccr/README.md

 # ccr
 Ccr is a toy C compiler written in Rust language, which I am making in order to understand compilers and Rust.
 This software supports a small subset of C and outputs x64 GNU assembler.
-Ccr is not so fast, but the source is easy for beginners to read.
+Ccr is not so fast, but the source code is easy for beginners to read.

 # Usage